skirtyman/2BNOR-2B/README.md

 Total time spent: [![wakatime](https://wakatime.com/badge/user/8eec35f3-fd84-49c8-835b-b417c4509a9a/project/018bba66-c7a6-493e-a108-66e509c4020f.svg)](https://wakatime.com/badge/user/8eec35f3-fd84-49c8-835b-b417c4509a9a/project/018bba66-c7a6-493e-a108-66e509c4020f)
 ---
-## Features
-- [ ] Drawing grid lines on the main canvas.
-- [ ] Making the grid resizable.
 ### Drawing diagrams from expressions
 - [x] Added labels to the inputs
-- [ ] Adjust formulae so that the components are placed onto the grid.
 - [ ] Adjust formulae for odd shaped graphs
 - [x] Repeated inputs within expressions are not drawn
 - [x] Wires are stored within the node objects (useful for repositioning nodes)